urbanairship/urbanairship-cordova/README.md

 ### Getters

-#### getIncoming(callback)
+#### getLaunchNotification(callback)

-*Callback arguments:* (Push incomingPush)
+*Callback arguments:* (Boolean clear)

-Get information about the push that caused the application to be launched.
-When a user clicks on a push to launch your app, this functions callback will be passed a Push object consisting of the alert message, and an object containing extra key/value pairs.
-Otherwise the incoming message and extras will be an empty string and an empty object, respectively.

-    PushNotification.getIncoming(function (incoming) {
-        if (incoming.message) {
-            alert("Incoming push message: " + incoming.message;
-        }

-        if (incoming.extras.url) {
-            showPage(incoming.extras.url);
-        }
-    })
+Returns the last notification that launched the application and takes a boolean to clear the notification or not.

-#### getPushID(callback)
+#### getChannelID(callback)

-*Callback arguments:* (String id)
+*Callback arguments:* (String ID)

 Get the push identifier for the device.
-The push ID is used to send messages to the device for testing, and is the canoncial identifer for the device in Urban Airship.
+The channel ID is used to send messages to the device for testing, and is the canonical identifier for the device in Urban Airship.

 **Note:** iOS will always have a push identifier.
 Android will always have one once the application has had a successful registration.